 Wix POS includes some unique features like local delivery, unlimited staff accounts, and curbside pickup.
 It’s currently available for retail stores, services, and events.

-However, Wix just recently launched this solution last June 2021, and has only made it available for US-based merchants only.
+However, Wix just launched this solution in June 2021, and has only made it available for US-based merchants until now in 2022.
 If you live outside the United States, you need to use an integration service such as Square or SumUp.

 Only supported business types also have access to this solution, as well.
 You would also need to purchase a $550 POS kit since it’s only the current hardware being supported.